 - Explain the basics of climate responsive buildings and how it affects energy efficiency.

 - Describe and identify the basics of air movement and how air moves around a building as well as within a building.

-- Identify design strategies to enable and enhance natural ventilation within a building.
+- Identify passive design strategies to enable and enhance natural ventilation within a building.